porres/pd-else/md-help/revdelay~.md

 draft: false
 ---

-[rdelay~] is a reverse delay effect.
+[revdelay~] is a reverse delay effect.
 It takes a size amount in ms to play backwards from a delay line (default 1000 ms).